 Despite its age, Sofia is a surprisingly youthful city with a laid-back atmosphere, where its citizens enjoy relaxing in green parks and strolling along the boulevard.
 There are plenty of museums and galleries for you to delve into, but on the other hand, nightlife abounds, with a plethora of restaurants and nightclubs.

 Butrint National Park sits in the south of the little-visited Balkan mystery of Albania, just across the sea from Corfu.
 It’s got just about everything you could want in a national park – lakes, marshes, grassy plains, wetlands, and even archaeological sites.
 These include the site of Butrint itself; known in Latin as Buthrotum, it’s full of ancient architecture, including a very well preserved Roman-era theatre and a Greek acropolis.

 Elsewhere, this park boasts remote, rocky islands; one even features a 15th-century Venetian fortress known as the Ali Pasha Castle.
 Visitors looking to stay in Butrint should choose one of the few informal, family-run lodgings here.

-20. Cesky Krumlov Where to Stay
+20. Cesky Krumlov Find Hotels

 In the South Bohemia region in the Czech Republic lies Cesky Krumlov.
 This historic city is a supremely picturesque place to visit; think orange-tiled rooftops and the pretty riverside of the Vltava River, all flanked by green, rolling hills.